-Prerequisites: French I and Instructor and Scheduling Committee Approval
+Prerequisites: earn a grade of at least 90% in French I and Scheduling Committee Approval

 This course is designed for students who have excelled in French I. Emphasis is put on listening and speaking skills, the development of an extensive vocabulary, and advanced grammar concepts in the context of reading and writing assignments.